Dipanshu-Singh-Dev/Wise_Words/README.md

 _5. Delete Button:_
 If the user is either logged in as admin or the author of the post they see delete button on the post page and on clicking it they can delete the post from the database.

+_6. Login:_
+Login page is a simple form to log the user in and provide them role in redux store of either an _Author_ or an _admin_.
+The page is rendered using Static Generation since no props are needed.
+For testing three users have been created :

+- _Username_ : admin,
+  _Role_ : admin,
+  _Password_ : 123456
+- _Username_ : author1,
+  _Role_ : author,
+  _Password_ : 123456
+- _Username_ : author2,
+  _Role_ : author,
+  _Password_ : 123456